act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 This rule is designed specifically for [2.4.4 Link Purpose (In Context)][sc244], which requires the purpose to be clear within the context of a link.
 Because links that do not have this, also are not clear without that context, this rule maps to [2.4.9 Link Purpose (Link only)][sc249] as well.
 In order to adequately test the [expectation](#expectation), some of the passed examples do not satisfy [2.4.9 Link Purpose (Link only)][sc249].

 This rule specifically targets links within the exact same context.
 Links with identical name that are in identical (but not the same) contexts also fail [2.4.4 Link Purpose (In Context)][sc244].
 However, defining "identical context" unambiguously was not really possible and was left out of this rule.

+Elements that are [inheriting semantic][] `link` nodes within each test target are distinguishable each other by some user.
+This means that this rule applies to links with identical accessible names and context that are not [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general), which is the exception mentioned in Success Criterion 2.4.4 Link Purpose (In Context).
+If the links are ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the links, which makes it more of a general user experience concern than an accessibility issue.

 ### Bibliography